truongle1110/truongle1110.github.io/_pages/about.md

 Recent news
 ======
-* July 2025: Paper <em>"Threshold-based maintenance for systems with unobservable degradation: A hybrid preventive-corrective approach"</em> has been accepted in MIMAR (IMA International Conference on Modelling in Industrial Maintenance and Reliability) 2025.

 * July 2025: Paper <em>"Evaluation of health state of oil-immersed transformer based on dissolved gas analysis: An empirical study"</em> has been accepted in MIMAR (IMA International Conference on Modelling in Industrial Maintenance and Reliability) 2025.

 * July 2025: I will present my work <em>"A Framework for Maintenance Scheduling in Reconfigurable Manufacturing Systems"</em> at MIMAR (IMA International Conference on Modelling in Industrial Maintenance and Reliability) 2025.